Desmesis/foody-listing/README.md

 - `npm install` to install the dependencies
 - `npm start` to start the application on the default `localhost:3000`

+You need to enable the geolocation on your navigator, because that's how the site knows where you are !

 Have fun !